Andr0ni/SolutionOfMotionFluidLagrange/README.md

 # SolutionOfMotionFluidLagrange
 Numerical solution of the equations of one-dimensional motion of an inviscid compressible fluid (gas) in Lagrange variables using the numerical scheme of Richtmyer and Morton:

-• Схема с искусственной вязкостью
+• Scheme with artificial viscosity